 STORIES OF THREE STRONG INDIGENOUS AUSTRALIAN WOMEN ON DIALYSIS

 Big Girls Don't Cry (3 x 3 mins) *A new kidney *Wouldn't change a thing *Darwin

 DIABETES AND CHRONIC KIDNEY DISEASE

 Diabetes Story - Living a healthy and long life with well controlled diabetes Flash movie - 10Mb

-Education resource for all health practitioners in clinics working with Indigenous Australians living in Central Australia.
-Movie written and animated as a story in Central Australian Aboriginal languages (Pitjantjatjara, Warlpiri and Arrernte) and English.
-Useful for clients with low medical literacy and understanding of written material.
+Education resource for health practitioners in clinics working with Indigenous Australians.
+Animated movie written in Central Australian Aboriginal languages (Pitjantjatjara, Warlpiri and Arrernte) as well as English.
+Useful for clients with low medical understanding.
 Also valued for education of people whose second language is English.